 The climb up the side of the pagoda was very steep and the steps were high.
 It was quite a struggle for little old me and my short legs.
 Luckily there are metal railings both sides to help drag yourself up the steps.
 Tourists positioning cameras and tripods crowded onto the top three terraces.
 Several perched precariously on the walls, dangling their legs over the side, all trying to get the perfect sunset shot.
 Once at the top we could see why it was so popular.
 The views were spectacular, on a par with, if not better than the views from Bagan Viewing Tower the day before.

 No Major E-bike Incidents

 The two days we were out on the e-bikes passed without any major incidents.
 The worst was when I forgot to turn the bike off and accidentally twisted the accelerator whilst dismounting.
 It sent it careering towards a coconut stall, nearly taking out a frightened looking monk in the process.

 Andy was most patient with me, often stopping to wait for me to catch-up, partly because I was slow, but also because I kept pulling over stopping to take photos of interesting pagodas I’d spotted.
 In return, he nearly gave me a heart attack on a few occasions.
 His balance isn’t great at the best of times and every time he turned his head to check on me he’d swerve over to the left of the road.
 There were several narrow misses with motos, cars, trucks, horse and carts, and ox carts.

 By the end of the second day, we were pagoda’d and Buddha’d out.
-We decided to spend our last day in Bagan just relaxing in our hotel and at a nearby hotel pool.
+We decided to spend our last day in Bagan just relaxing on the rooftop of our lovely hotel, Hotel Innwa in Nyaung Oo and at a nearby hotel pool.